Frycos/frycos.github.io/_posts/2024-07-10-dynamics-ups-and-downs.markdown

 ### Back to the Drawing Board

 I realized that a lot of potentially interesting calls led to nowhere, so let's change the audit methods a little bit.
-If you're getting lost in tons and thousands of line of code, use another tool.
+If you're getting lost in tons and thousands of lines of code, use another tool.
 I chose *Wireshark* because why would all this dead code even exist?

 > **Advice #10**: Use different tools for taking a different perspective on the same problem.